indr/335/README.md

 The application provides two high contrast interfaces:

-A simple list interface that comes with a freely adjustable font size to make it comfortable to use for vision challenged and users with poor or low eyesight.
-This interface is also optimized for screen readers such has Googles TalkBack.
+A simple list interface with an easily adjustable font size to make it comfortable for vision challenged or users with poor or low eyesight.
+This interface is also optimized for screen readers such has Google TalkBack.

-The second interface only consists of a simple buttons layout and can be used eyeless.
-Navigating through, exploring and enjoying content is made accessible through touch exploration and spoken feedback.
+The second interface consists of a simple buttons layout and can be used without vision.
+The button interface consists of three rows with 3, 3, and 5 buttons each row: 3 3 5.
+Navigating to, exploring and enjoying content is made accessible through touch exploration and spoken feedback.

-335 thanks for using three three five!
+335 thank you's for using and supporting three three five!

 ## Copyright